GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`alignment`
    the value given in the constructor
 :code:`axes`
-   string of unmasked axes, e.g. :code:`"IJ"` for a 2d field spanning longitude and latitude but not the vertical.
+   string of unmasked axes, e.g. :code:`"JI"` for a 2d field spanning longitude and latitude but not the vertical, where the first index corresponds to the "J" axis.
-:code:`mask`
-   tuple of booleans indicating whether the corresponding axis is contained in :code:`axes`.
-   :code:`(True, True, False)` would be a 2d field spanning longitude and latitude but not the vertical axis.
 :code:`aligned_index`
    the value given in the constructor indicating the grid point to which the memory is aligned.
 Note that this only partly takes the role of the former :code:`default_origin` parameter, since it no longer has any influence on the